rafawelsh/Journal-App/README.md

 * Created DELETE request to remove Journal Entry
 * Create a PUT request to edit Journal Entry
 * Refactored files to render editing panel on entries
+* Style the app according to Chingu template